Employing and supporting LGBT workers

 - Purposefully ignoring someone's preferred pronoun - this undermines the person's gender identity and sense of self.
 If a member of staff has asked to be referred to by a certain pronoun then you should respect this and ensure others in the workplace respect this too.

 - Disclosure of someone's trans history - for some people, their trans history is part of their past and not their current identity following transition.
 You must not disclose an employee's trans history unless they have given you their explicit consent.

 - Referring to someone's trans history - some people may be guarded about their trans history and others may be more open about it.
 However staff should be respectful and avoid comments about 'how an individual was before'.

 - Inappropriate questions about medical treatment - an individual's medical history or ongoing medical treatment is a private and personal matter.
-A trans person's body is their own and their gender identity is not validated by biology.
-Staff should respect the trans person's identity and their right to privacy.
+A trans person's body is their own.
+Staff should respect the trans person's right to privacy.

 - Questioning someone's ability to 'pass' - 'passing' refers to when a trans person 'passes' for someone who isn't trans.
 Telling someone they could be more 'convincing' is both insulting and degrading.
 Staff should respect a person's gender identity regardless of whether they conform to standard notions of gendered beauty.